 Henry has won numerous accolades and awards for his research and discoveries in the field of metal halide perovskite optoelectronics.
 In addition to being listed as Clarivate Citation Laureate, he has the Patterson Medal from the Institute of Physics, has been listed in Nature’s Ten People Who Mattered, gained the Materials Research Society’s Outstanding Young Investigator Award and the EU-40 Materials Prize from the European Research Society.
 In 2015, he earned second place as one of the World’s Most Influential Scientific Minds, in October 2017, was awarded the Institute of Physics James Joule Medal and Prize for the discovery and development of organic-inorganic metal-halide perovskite solar cells, and in 2018, he received the inaugural UK Blavatnik Award for Young Scientists.

-- Co-Founder and Director
+- Co-Founder and Board Director

 World-renowned for research into physics and engineering of carbon-based semiconductors, and Cavendish Professor at the University of Cambridge, Sir Richard Friend pioneered the study of organic polymers and, more recently, the field of perovskites.
 His work has been applied to the development of polymer field effect transistors, light emitting diodes, photovoltaic diodes, optically pumped lasing and directly printed polymer transistors.